UBC-LA-Hackathon/student-dashboard/README.md

 ## 🤔 Ask For Help
 We don't expect you to come into the workshopathon with any prior knowledge.
 You may never have coded before - that's okay!
 You're here to learn, and we're here to help.

-There are many volunteers here who are happy to answer any questions you have.
+There are many volunteers here with lots of software development experience who are happy to help.

 And if you're already comfortable with some of the technology we're using, please help your neighbours!